eco4cast/unconf2023GroundBeetles/tutorials/ESA2024/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

 forecast, the values for the abundance and species richness variables for the ecological communities into the future.

-## 3.3 Overview of the Beetle Communities theme
+## 2.3 Overview of the [Beetle Communities](https://projects.ecoforecast.org/neon4cast-docs/Beetles.html) theme

 **What**: Forecast abundance and/or richness of ground beetles (carabids) collected in pitfall traps, standardized to sampling effort